theajack/disable-devtool/npm/README.md

 2. Disable f12 and ctrl+shift+i shortcuts
 3. Support recognition to open the developer tools from the browser menu bar and close the current page
 4. Developers can bypass the disablement (use tk and md5 encryption for url parameters)
-5. Support almost all browsers
+5. Support almost all browsers (Include IE)
 6. Highly configurable
 7. Minimal use, small size (only 6kb)
 8. Support npm reference and script tag reference (attribute configuration)
+9. Identify the real mobile terminal and browser developer tool settings plug-in forged mobile terminal, saving performance for the mobile terminal

 ## 3. Use